MrEthic/FAIC-Project-AWS-Template/README.md

 The Fintech Artificial Inteligence Consortium LAB is an UNSW vistual lab.

-This is a template for starting new project on the cloud.
+This is a template for starting new project on AWS.

 ## Important consideration